 This was Snoozebox.

 Snoozebox was what they call a “pop-up modular accommodation solution.”
-Or to put it another way, “Oh shit, it’s literally just a bunch of shipping containers in a muddy field.”
+Or to put it another way, “Oh crap, it’s literally just a bunch of shipping containers in a muddy field.”

 Right about here is where Amanda and I had a lighthearted conversation about how this place was really cool and awesome and unique and oh wow this is actually real and we’re staying here and I hope these things have heat and indoor plumbing and I love you, Marcus, but you’re never allowed to book the hotel again.